01 Study Mobile apps and Get your App Features Decided

 But the fact is that for mobile app development, a freelancer will rarely work.
 The exception to this is when your development is properly modularized and you need a specialist experienced freelancer for a specific module or task which can be properly explained and separately outsourced.
 OR, if you already have an in-house team developing the back-end etc. and just need a the layout design or android part developed.

 The reason for this may already be becoming clear.
 Developing a native or even a hybrid mobile app requires multi functional teams with multiple skill sets.
 Your freelancer howsoever good would just not be able to cope with multiple aspects of the tasks and would probably subcontract something here and there leading to project management and quality issues.
-A complete app will require App UI design, Android programming in Java or Hybrid programming, back-end server API programming, Testing, Project Management, and in case of complex apps - proper architecture and pattern design.
+A complete app will require App UI design, Android programming in Java or Hybrid programming, React JS, back-end server API programming, Testing, Project Management, and in case of complex apps - proper architecture and pattern design.

-As a single individual, maybe Superman might have all these skill-sets, but last i heard, he was busy with Justice League.
+As a single individual, maybe Superman might have all these skill-sets, but last i heard, he was busy with the Justice League.

 04 Test the App early and Get Backend Developed First